yuezhang23/ilcr_explorer/README.md

-# Brewery Rating App - Simplified Version
+# Iclr Rating App - Simplified Version

 This is a simplified version of the brewery rating application with basic authentication and MongoDB data fetching.